 Bok Choy Fun Facts

-The name “bok choy” originated from the Chinese word for "soup spoon" because of the shape of its leaves.
+The name “bok choy” originated from the Chinese word for "soup spoon" because of the shape of its leaves.19

-A Chinese food and medicine favorite for centuries, leafy green bok choy is becoming more and more appreciated in the U.S. Not only is it very versatile in its methods of preparation, from raw in salads to marinated a dozen ways as a stir fry.
+As a Chinese food and medicinal favorite for centuries, leafy green bok choy is becoming more and more appreciated in the U.S. Not only is it very versatile in its methods of preparation, from salads to stir-fry.
 Nutritionally, bok choy is loaded with cancer-fighting properties and a host of other health benefits, some of which are still being discovered.